devajay07/SpeedySend/README.md

 **Open Source for Contributors:**

-Airdropp.in is an open-source project, and we welcome contributions from the developer community.
-If you'd like to contribute to the project or have suggestions for improvement, please feel free to open an issue or submit a pull request on our [GitHub repository](https://github.com/yourusername/airdropp.in).
+Airdropp.in is an open source project and we welcome contributions from the developer community.
+If you have a contribution to the project or suggestions for improvement, please feel free to ask an issue or submit a download request to our [GitHub repository](https://github.com/yourusername/airdropp.in).

 **Dependencies:**